Mecca-Research/The-Binary-Decomposition-Interface/README.md

  learning update is potentially verifiable via the ledger.

  BDI and the Emergence of Intelligence
- Crucially, BDI provides the architectural plumbing necessary for the Composable Intelligent Systems envisioned previously.
+ BDI provides the architectural plumbing necessary for Composable Intelligent Systems envisioned.
 While traditional systems simulate intelligence using high-level code running on opaque runtimes, BDI allows the core dynamics of adaptation and reasoning to be represented and executed at the substrate level:
  Learning isn't just changing weights in a high-level library; it's a verifiable BDI graph transformation triggered by feedback, modifying node payloads